-- Questions and answers about the transition to the new standards. - Companion documents for the new standards. - External compliance testing schedule and procedures. - Links to national resources for version 5010 and version D.0 transactions. - An e-mail address to which providers and trading partners can send their questions (forwardhealth5010support@wi.gov).
+- Questions and answers about the transition to the new standards. - Companion guides and payer sheet for the new standards. - External compliance testing schedule and procedures. - Links to national resources for version 5010 and version D.0 transactions.

 Claims and Adjustments Using the ForwardHealth Portal